jessitron/git-happens/setup.md

 ## GUI client

-If you're on a Mac, it's worth the time to install gitx.
-TODO: link This will let you view your commit tree in a pretty format.
+`gitk` comes with git.
+This will let you view your commit tree in a pretty format.

-There's also gitk, which comes with git.
-It works, but it is not as pretty or as easy to read.

 ## Github sites